+Ans wer: Bus iness Process A utomation Controls Meaning of Business Process Automation BPA is the basic component of an enterprise- wide automation and management scheme for both business and IT workflow.
+It refers to removing the human element from existing business processes by automating the repetitive or standardized process components.
+It ranges from automating a simple data-entry- manipulation task to building complex, automated financial management processes using existing applications.
 Meaning of Control Control is defined as policies, procedures, practices and organization structure that are designed to provide reasonable assurance that business objectives are achieved and undesired events are prevented or detected are corrected.
-Majo or Objectives of Controls in BPA: 1.
-Authorization It ensures that all transactions are approved by responsible personnel in accordance with their specific or general authority before the transaction is recorded.
+Maj or Objectives of Controls in BPA: 1.
+1. Authorization It ensures that all transactions are approved responsible personnel in accordance with the specific or general authority before the transaction recorded.
 2. Completeness In ensures that no valid transactions have been omitted from the accounting records.
 3. Validity It ensures that all valid transactions fairly represent the economic events that actually occurred, are lawful in nature and have been executed in accordance with management's general authorization.